 In order to continue with your application for Visual and Digital Arts, you must complete this step in the application process.
-Applicant selection is based on academic criteria and results of these secondary requirements.
-This document contains all the information you need to prepare and submit secondary requirements for consideration.
+Applicant selection is based on academic criteria and results of these additional requirements.
+This document contains all the information you need to prepare and submit additional requirements for consideration.
 If you have any questions, please contact Admissions.

 Applicants are required to submit a portfolio and a written submission.

 Please submit 3 to 5 examples of your creative work.
 This could include: paintings, drawings, sculpture, sound art, dance, written work, music, technological play / prototypes, or any other method through which you have explored your creative

 expression.
 We want to see how you play with art forms.